truckersmp-cli/truckersmp-cli/README.md

 (Not available)|`--activate-native-d3dcompiler-47`|Activate native 64-bit `d3dcompiler_47.dll` when starting (Needed for D3D11 renderer)
-(Not available)|`--check-windows-steam`|Check for the Windows Steam version on updating when using Proton (Not available)|`--disable-proton-overlay`|Disable Steam Overlay when using Proton (Not available)|`--download-throttle SPEED`|Limit download speed to SPEED (KiB/s), disabled if negative value is specified [Default: `-1`]
+(Not available)|`--check-windows-steam`|Check for the Windows Steam version on updating when using Proton (Not available)|`--disable-proton-overlay`|Disable Steam Overlay when using Proton (Not available)|`--disable-steamruntime`|Don't use Steam Runtime even when using Proton 5.13 or newer (Not available)|`--download-throttle SPEED`|Limit download speed to SPEED (KiB/s), disabled if negative value is specified [Default: `-1`]
 (Not available)|`--game-options OPTIONS`|Specify ATS/ETS2 options Note: If specifying one option, use `--game-options=-option` format [Default: `-nointro -64bit`]
 (Not available)|`--native-steam-dir`|Choose native Steam installation, useful only if your Steam directory is not detected automatically [Default: `auto`]